Zakia-M/Create-a-streamlit-web-site-to-deploy-models-to-predict-iris-flowers-categories/README.md

 4- download Streamlit backage with : pip install streamlit<br/>

 <br/><br/>
-B- Run the code by tiping in the terminal : streamlit run main.py (make sure you are on the folder where you put the main.py file)
+B- Run the code by tiping in the terminal : streamlit run main.py (make sure you are on the folder where you put the main.py file and you activated the streamlit environnement )